How to use a fast parcel operator and the rules they must follow when making customs declarations.

 More information - including the authorisation conditions and the CPCs to be used - can be found in paragraph 3.4.1A and Appendix E2 of Volume 3 of the UK Tariff.

-HMRC has approved a number of operators for specific, simplified export procedures using a Memorandum of Understanding (MoU).
+HMRC has approved several operators to bulk export procedures using a memorandum of understanding.

-Under the MoU, non-restricted goods up to the value of £2,000 will be bulk-declared for Customs Export entry purposes and will have no official proof of export - except the shipper’s or FPO’s Exit Summary Declaration.
-In these circumstances, you can get commercial proof of export from the FPO.
+Under the memorandum of understanding, non-restricted goods up to the value of £873 will be bulk-declared for Customs Export entry purposes and will have no official proof of export - except the shipper’s or fast parcel operator’s Exit Summary Declaration.
+In these circumstances, you can get commercial proof of export from the fast parcel operator.

-Most FPOs have Track and Trace facilities, which can be used to confirm the delivery of a consignment abroad.
+Track and Trace facilities can confirm the delivery of a consignment abroad for most fast parcel operators.

-For more details, contact the Express Industry Team at the following address:
+For more details, contact the Express Industry Team:

 The Express Industry Unit